EconometricInstitute/feb22012-programming-website/data/week6/7-streams-terminal.md

 Note that the order of elements in the set could vary.

 ### `joining` of `String` objects
 Every once in a while, you may consider to write a program that performs some reporting based on data that comes from a `List` or other type of `Collection`.
-In those cases, it may be desirable to convert all your objects to a `String` in some way, and then separate these `String` objects by for example with the string `" ,"`.
+In those cases, it may be desirable to convert all your objects to a `String` in some way, and then separate these `String` objects by for example the string `", "`.
 Implementing this in the traditional way is always a rather tedious exercise, as the code typically looks as follows:

 ```java
 List<String> names = Arrays.asList("Achmed", "Catherine", "John", "Mei", "Yousra");